KSP-KOS/KOS/doc/source/commands/flight/cooked.rst

 mathematical black box of the PID controller the measurement of the phenomenon, and obey its instructions of where to set the control lever.
 Over time, the PID controller, under the assumption that you are obeying its instructions of where to set the control lever, learns how to fine tune its commands about how to set the lever to get the measurement to settle on the value you asked for.

-A more complex discussion of PID controllers than that is outside the scope of this document.
+A more complex discussion of PID controllers than that is outside the scope of this document, but you can check out :ref:`the PID Loop tutorial. <pidloops>`

 Cooked Steering's use of PID controllers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~